Ingram Scholarship Program Application Guide

 If you’ve already enrolled as a first-year students, congratulations.
 You can apply for the 2025-2026 academic year.
 The application will be up and running by mid-January, with a due date of February 28.
 Make sure to get all your materials in, including reference letters, submitted by that date.

 2. Selection Criteria: The selection committee looks for candidates who show a strong commitment to civic-minded service, entrepreneurial spirit, leadership potential, and strength of character.
-The selection committee chooses you after a thorough review of their application materials, which includes their first-year admission application.

 4. Application Components: In addition to the usual application materials such as transcripts, test scores, and personal statement, you’ll also need to provide: